EXECUTIVE & LEADERSHIP COACHING

 …we were able to find a way for Joseph to fulfill his strengths and values in new ways

 … a sample of the return on positive impact leadership coaching

 Susan came to coaching, fearful to address passive-aggressive behaviours in her organization.
 She knew that I worked with organizations and created desired organizational culture, and she reached out to me for help.

 We started with her, building her courage, her ability to address these situations, and taking the necessary and brave steps to turn the situation around.
 We looked at her values and how she could live in integrity with those values for herself and as a leader.
 She was able to model the way.

 She also learned to be clear, to delegate more, to release much of what she was doing to be more creative and innovative.
-This required her to clarify roles, delegate for growth and develop, and provide ongoing balanced feedback to support psychological safety and self-efficacy of her team.
+This required her to clarify roles, delegate for growth and development, and provide ongoing balanced feedback to support psychological safety and self-efficacy of her team.

 As a result, stability was created.
-This leader’s time and energy were freed up to be much more created and strategic.
+This leader’s time and energy were freed up to be much more creative and strategic.
 She had many ideas which required input and engagement of her team as well as external stakeholders and clients which we continue to build out and implement.

 Values-Based Organizational Culture Leadership

 … a taste of what focusing on values-based organizational culture can accomplish

 From turbulent to thriving: Spark Success was approached by an organization that had an executive team that was experiencing a turbulent transition.
 The leader approached me for executive/leadership coaching.
 Through our coaching, the leader navigated the transition and established a solid team built on trust and set the organization up on a solid footing.
 The leader then brought me in to coach her with the executive as a team.